MetaServer > Help > How to run the MetaServer Service under a Non-Admin User

 Run an elevated command prompt and run the following Netsh.exe commands to provide access to services required by MetaServer:

-netsh http add urlacl url=https://+:8733/CaptureBites/MetaServer/Services/ServerInfoService/ user=capturebites\metaserver.service
+netsh http add urlacl url=http://+:8733/CaptureBites/MetaServer/Services/ServerInfoService/ user=capturebites\metaserver.service

-netsh http add urlacl url=https://+:8733/CaptureBites/MetaServer/Services/DatabaseService/ user=capturebites\metaserver.service
+netsh http add urlacl url=http://+:8733/CaptureBites/MetaServer/Services/DatabaseService/ user=capturebites\metaserver.service

-netsh http add urlacl url=https://+:8733/CaptureBites/MetaServer/Services/LicenseService/ user=capturebites\metaserver.service
+netsh http add urlacl url=http://+:8733/CaptureBites/MetaServer/Services/LicenseService/ user=capturebites\metaserver.service

-netsh http add urlacl url=https://+:8733/CaptureBites/MetaServer/Services/WorkflowService/ user=capturebites\metaserver.service
+netsh http add urlacl url=http://+:8733/CaptureBites/MetaServer/Services/WorkflowService/ user=capturebites\metaserver.service

-netsh http add urlacl url=https://+:8733/CaptureBites/MetaServer/Services/TransferService/ user=capturebites\metaserver.service
+netsh http add urlacl url=http://+:8733/CaptureBites/MetaServer/Services/TransferService/ user=capturebites\metaserver.service

 After you run these commands, you should get a confirmation message “URL reservation successfully added”: